 Carol Barnett’s music has been called audacious and engaging.
 Her varied catalog includes works for solo voice, piano, chorus, diverse chamber ensembles, orchestra, and wind ensemble.
-She was awarded the 2003 Nancy Van de Vate International Prize for Opera for her chamber opera, Snow, and her music theater work Meeting at Seneca Falls was featured at the 2006 Diversity Festival in Red Wing, Minn.
+She was awarded the 2003 Nancy Van de Vate International Prize for Opera for her chamber opera, Snow, and her music theater work Meeting at Seneca Falls was featured at the 2006 Diversity Festival in Red Wing, MN.

-Recent works include “Prelude and Romp” for the Medalist Concert Band, “Praise” for organ and steel drum, “Lilacs” for the Springfield Choral Society, and “Tiresias” for the 2010 North Central ACDA Middle School Honors Choir.

-She has been commissioned by the American Guild of Organists, the Minnesota Orchestra, the Saint Paul Chamber Orchestra, the Harvard Glee Club, the Minnesota Music Teachers Association, and the Children’s Theatre of Minneapolis, and has received grants from the Jerome Foundation, the Camargo Foundation, the Inter-University Research Committee on Cyprus, and the McKnight Foundation.
+Recent works include Many Songs I’ve Heard: Melodies from Eastern Europe for Mia Chung and Alina Polyakov; March to Glory:”Draw Me Nearer” for the American Guild of Organists 2014 convention; and Near Odessa for Bella Voce and Jennifer Tibben.
+The World Beloved: A Bluegrass Mass, commissioned in 2006 by VocalEssence and written with Marisha Chamberlain, has become a favorite across the country and had its Carnegie Hall debut this past February.
+Other commissions include works for the Minnesota Orchestra, the Saint Paul Chamber Orchestra, the Harvard Glee Club, the Minnesota Music Teachers Association, and the Children’s Theatre of Minneapolis.
+She has received grants from the Jerome Foundation, the Camargo Foundation, the Inter-University Research Committee on Cyprus, and the McKnight Foundation.